antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

 ### Can you update our `imdb_scraper.py` file above so that it does the following:

-- Get the film stats from more than one URL (Don't forget: `import time` and use `time.delay(5)` to space out your requests)
+- Get the film stats from a list of URLs (Don't forget: `import time` and use `time.delay(5)` to space out your requests)
-- Add the film_stats dictionary to a list each time we get them from a new film
+- Add those film stats to a list that we can pass to `create_films_csv`
-- `import csv`  and write all of the film stats to a csv once we are done with all of the URLs
+- Write all of the film stats to a csv once we are done with all of the URLs (don't forget `import csv`)